valentynkt/BackendGarden/content/notes/Bridge Pattern.md

 3. **Concrete Implementations:** These classes contain platform-specific code and provide concrete implementations for the methods declared in the Implementation interface.

 4. **Refined Abstractions:** Refined abstractions extend the functionality of the base abstraction by providing variants of control logic.
-They interact with different implementations through the general implementation interface, similar to their parent abstraction.
+They interact with different implementations through the general implementation interface, similar to their parent [[abstraction]].

-5. **Client:** Typically, the client is only concerned with working with the abstraction.
+5. **C[[Abstraction|lient:** Ty]]pically, the client is only concerned with working with the abstraction.
 However, it's responsible for associating the abstraction object with one of the implementation objects, thereby linking the abstraction to a specific implementation.

 ### Applicability

 The Bridge pattern is applicable in several scenarios:

-1. **Organizing Monolithic Classes:** When dealing with a monolithic class that has multiple variants of functionality, such as working with different database servers, the Bridge pattern helps divide and organize the class.
+1. **Organizing Monolithic Classes:** When dealing with a monolithic class that has multiple variants of functionality, such as working with different [[database]] servers, the Bridge pattern helps divide and organize the class.
 By separating the variations into different class hierarchies, changes can be made independently within each hierarchy, simplifying maintenance and reducing the risk of errors.
 2. **Extending Classes in Orthogonal Dimensions:** If you need to extend a class in multiple independent dimensions, the Bridge pattern provides a solution.
 By creating separate class hierarchies for each dimension, the original class delegates related work to objects within those hierarchies instead of handling everything internally.
 3. **Switching Implementations at Runtime:** The Bridge pattern allows for the flexibility of switching implementations at runtime.
 While not mandatory, it's possible to replace the implementation object inside the abstraction, making it easy to adapt to changing requirements or environments.